Highlights

 Where to Watch The Idiots Who Started The Party

-Fancy watching 'The Idiots Who Started The Party' on your TV, phone, or tablet?
-Tracking down a streaming service to buy, rent, download, or watch the -directed movie via subscription can be a huge pain, so we here at Moviefone want to do the heavy lifting.
+Ready to press play on 'The Idiots Who Started The Party' from the comfort of your living room?
+Hunting down a streaming service to buy, rent, download, or view the -directed movie via subscription can be a huge pain, so we here at Moviefone want to help you out.

-Read on for a listing of streaming and cable services - including rental, purchase, and subscription choices - along with the availability of 'The Idiots Who Started The Party' on each platform when they are available.
-Now, before we get into all the details of how you can watch 'The Idiots Who Started The Party' right now, here are some particulars about the DR documentary flick.
+Below, you'll find a number of top-tier streaming and cable services - including rental, purchase, and subscription options - along with the availability of 'The Idiots Who Started The Party' on each platform when they are available.
+Now, before we get into the various whats and wheres of how you can watch 'The Idiots Who Started The Party' right now, here are some details about the DR documentary flick.

-Want to know what the movie's about?
+Wondering what this story is all about?
 Here's the plot: "Danish film has never felt stronger on the international stage than it did with the Dogme films, which at the world premiere of 'The Party' and 'The Idiots' during the Cannes Film Festival in 1998 put Denmark on the film world map.
 Another eight films under the strict Dogme rules followed and created great international careers for several of the talents in front of and behind the handheld camera.
 Thomas Vinterberg, Søren Kragh-Jacobsen, Paprika Steen, Ulrich Thomsen, Trine Dyrholm, Iben Hjejle, Anders W. Berthelsen, Lone Scherfig, Sonja Richter and many more of the country's greatest filmmakers look back on when Denmark became Dogme." .